5 min Read

 5. Corn.
 Researchers are using gene editing to explore drought-tolerant corn that can withstand hot and dry periods.
 This could help keep the food supply and prices steady, despite a warming climate.

-6. Oranges. deadly citrus greening disease has ravaged orange groves in Florida and recently surfaced in California.
+6. Oranges.
+A deadly citrus greening disease has ravaged orange groves in Florida and recently surfaced in California.
 Through the targeted precision of gene editing, scientists may be able to make citrus trees more resistant or immune to citrus greening, the bacteria that causes it, and the insect that spreads it.

 7. Rice.
 Research teams are characterizing the genes in rice plants that can help the plants tolerate the increase in acidic soil caused, in part, by changes in climate.
 These genetic characteristics can be precisely mimicked in regionally important rice varieties to make the plants more resilient.